 - 19 day online workshop that starts the moment you register

 - Your questions answered by me in the classroom

 - 14 day money back guarantee

 - Bonus: The Antidote to Perfection Paralysis

 Money back guarantee.
-You’ve got nothing to lose and so much fun to gain because there is a No-Hassle 14 Money Back Guarantee.
-Join the workshop, try it all out for 14 days and if for any reason it’s not for you, just send me a one line email letting me you’d like a refund.
-That’s it!
+You’ve got nothing to lose and so much fun to gain because there is a No-Hassle 14 Day Money Back Guarantee.
+Join the workshop, try it all out for 14 days and if for any reason it’s not for you, just send me a one line email letting me know you’d like a refund.
+It’s really that simple.

 As soon as you register the workshop begins.
-Then every 24 hours, you’ll get a new video for the next 18 days.
+Then exactly every 24 hours, you’ll get a new video each day of the workshop (a total of 19 days).
 You have lifetime access to the workshop once you’ve registered.

 I encourage you to substitute with whatever you have on hand or prefer!
 In the classroom, I have a detailed list of all the supplies I’ll be using but here’s the Cliff Notes version.

 You’ll need at least one gel plate.
-I like using Gel Press plates because they have the best “squish” factor.
 I’ll be using primarily the 8×10 size.
 If you happen to have two plates, you’ll find that very handy but not required.